SlugSecurity/writeups/data/2024/cse132-hw4/pwn.md

   - fbad
 ---

 Challenge author walkthrough of the binary exploitation homework for UCSC's CSE-132 Fall 2024 class.
-I hope you all learned something new about the cool world of pwn.
+Hopefully you had somewhat of a good time attempting these challenges, if you're curious about binary exploitation in general, I'd highly suggest trying some challenges on [pwn.college](https://pwn.college/).

 <!-- more -->